GN-lab/Neojunction_pred-/README.md

 Neojunction prediction from 307 transcriptomic dataset acquired from Hartwig (Breast sample)

 ## 1. Neojunction calling
-The characterization of neojunctions is first performed by evaluating splice sites in tumor samples derived from TCGA and filtering against splice sites with putative read expression in a normal tissue repository, GTEx (n=9166).
+The characterization of neojunctions is first performed by evaluating splice sites in breat metastatic rna samples derived from Hartwig and filtering against splice sites with putative read expression in a normal tissue repository, GTEx (n=9166).

 ### Step 01.
 Tumor purity
 From meta data files, remove samples with a tumor purity of lower than 60%.
-Various TCGA publications will include meta data quantifying tumor purity.
-For our studies, we have used Kahles et al. 2018 (Cancer Cell).

 ### Step 02.
 Protein-coding genes
 Identify and filter for protein-coding genes with a corresponding GTF file (Homo_sapiens.GRCh37.87.chr.gtf in our study).
 This will generate a dataframe of protein-encoding genes and their respectie coordinates.